andreasalomone/perito2/README.md

 # RobotPerizia "Hyperion" v2.0

-**RobotPerizia** is an advanced, AI-powered report generation platform designed to streamline the workflow of insurance surveyors, legal experts, and claims adjusters.
-By leveraging the power of Google's Gemini 2.5 LLM via Vertex AI, it automates the extraction of critical information from uploaded documents and generates comprehensive, professionally formatted reports (DOCX).
+**RobotPerizia** is an advanced, AI-powered **Case Management System** designed to streamline the workflow of insurance surveyors, legal experts, and claims adjusters.
+By leveraging the power of **Google's Gemini 2.5 LLM via Vertex AI**, it automates the extraction of critical information from uploaded documents and generates comprehensive, professionally formatted reports (DOCX).

 ## 🎯 Target Audience